 Top Pick for Versatility

 Arc'teryx Incendo Hoody

-If you're venturing far from home and there is the slightest chance inclement weather could dampen your outing, the Arc'teryx Incendo is a fantastic solution.
-While offering the same weather protection the "emergency" jackets provided, the Incendo retains its ability to vent and breathe as well.
+If you're venturing far from home and there is the slightest chance that inclement weather could dampen your outing, the Arc'teryx Incendo is a fantastic solution.
+While offering the same weather protection the "emergency" jackets provided, the Incendo retains its ability to vent and breathe.
 This is rare in running jackets and boosted the Arc'teryx into the top of our standings.
-The Incendo also earned high marks for its portability and lightweight.
+The Incendo also earned high marks for its portability and light weight.

-This jacket is expensive, but that's no surprise for getting the best.
-It also may be a little lightweight for some people as their everyday jacket.
-We have high scoring burlier options below.
-The Incendo has now been the Editors' Choice for three years; it's an excellent jacket with staying power in our rankings.
+This model is expensive, but that's no surprise in exchange for such a high-quality jacket.
+It may be a touch lightweight for some when worn as their everyday jacket.
+Don't fear; we have high scoring, burlier options below.
+The Incendo was crowned our Editors' Choice winner for three years and was just barely bested by the Outdoor Research Tantrum II for 2018 testing.

 Read review: Arc'teryx Incendo